 Those marine lizards living on Northern Galápagos Islands are primarily black while subspecies living on Southern Galápagos Islands have more color variation.
 Males are more colorful than females.
 Furthermore, males become even more brightly colored during the breeding season.

 There is also a lot of variation in the size of these iguanas.
 Generally, scientists divide them into three size categories.
-Like those living on Isabela, Tortuga, Fernandina islands, large iguanas are between 14-and-19-inches long.
-There are also medium-sized marine iguanas, like those living on Española, Gardner, Floreana, Champion islands, which are between 10-and-14-inches long.
-The smallest ones are the ones living on Genovesa Island, and they are about 8-inches long.
+Like those living on Isabela, Tortuga, and Fernandina islands, large iguanas are between 14-and-19 inches long.
+There are also medium-sized marine iguanas, like those living on Española, Gardner, Floreana, and Champion islands, which are between 10-and-14 inches long.
+The smallest ones are the ones living on Genovesa Island, and they are about 8 inches long.
 Generally, larger size iguanas have more prominent spines.

 These iguanas are the only lizard that eats in the sea.
 This reptile will eat once a day, with males going further offshore than females and juveniles staying very close to shore.
 After a saltwater iguana feeds, then it must reset its heart rate and body temperature because it has no internal organs regulating these functions.
 Therefore, it flattens its body against lava rocks, causing vessels in the chest to open and close until the iguana reaches the right temperature for the digestive tract to work correctly.

 The only habitat of these iguanas is in the Galápagos Islands.
 They prefer a habitat with shallow reefs within an area where the water reaches during high tide.
 They also live along rocky coastlines that are 6.5-to-16 feet above sea level.

 If you go to the Galapagos Islands, look for them in areas that have sand or another soft substance as that is where they lay their eggs.
 Usually, they live on southern shorelines because there is more wave action, which generally means more algae to eat.